 Prevention Steps a PCBU Needs to Take

-The main responsibility for the safety of the employees falls upon the PCBU.
+According to the laws of New Zealand, the main responsibility for employee health and safety falls upon the PCBU.
 There are several steps that he needs to take to prevent accidents, including the injuries by falling objects.
 The first is to eliminate the risk and if that is not possible, then to minimise it.

 For example, let us say that you work in a warehouse and there are many heavy boxes stored.
 Eliminating the risk from one of those boxes falling on you would be – storing them on the ground.

 Minimising the risk, on the other hand, can be done in several ways.

 - Substitution – replacing the hazard with something of a lesser risk.
 In the case of warehouse boxes, it could mean packing stuff in smaller boxes or placing them on lower shelves.

 - Isolation – preventing people from getting in touch with the hazard.
 In this example, this would mean limiting the access to the areas below the boxes.

 - Engineering control measures – coming up with physical control measures, including processes or mechanical devices.
 For example, placing strong bars that keep the boxes from falling.

 - Administrative control measures – these are all work processes and procedures that are not managed by engineering or wearing PPE.
 In this example, it could be introducing all warehouse workers with a guide about how to store and handle boxes safely.

 - Using Personal Protective Equipment (PPE) – the name says it all.
 In the case of warehouse boxes, it would mean wearing a protective helmet.